 The Slavic department's strong commitment to its undergraduate program is reflected in a high student retention rate and the quality of its undergraduate majors and minors.
 Its equal dedication to the graduate program has ensured a record of unusual success in job placement for its PhDs.
 All tenured faculty teach at the undergraduate level.
 Beginning language courses, such as First- and Second-Year Russian, are typically taught according to a lecture-recitation format, with senior faculty or other experienced instructors in charge.

-Another of the department’s strengths is in Film Studies.
+Another of the department’s strengths is in Film and Media Studies.
 In the past several years the department has helped organize a series of screenings from Bulgaria, the Czech Republic, Poland, the Russian Federation, Slovakia, and the nation states of the former Yugoslavia, as well as films from all of the newly independent nation states of Central Asia.
 In addition, the department supports the annual Russian Film Symposium, a week-long event that is held during the first week of May on the university campus and at Pittsburgh Filmmakers.

 These Departmental Bylaws are adapted in large part from the Bylaws of the Departments of English, Theatre Arts, and Linguistics at the University of Pittsburgh.
 Some language in this document is derived either wholly or in part from those documents and this contribution is hereby acknowledged.